Nike Baseball Camp Tiger Town Lakeland, Florida

 Recently, the building has undergone a number of renovations to improve the living quality for players and coaches.
 An administrative building, cafeteria, and recreation hall are also on the facility.
 Campers train and live at Tiger Town staying in the Tiger Town Dorms, located on site!

-Head Coach Jason Beck came to Southeastern in August 2004 and will enter his ninth season as the head coach of the Southeastern baseball program in 2013.
+Head Coach Jason Beck came to Southeastern in August 2004 and will enter his tenth season as the head coach of the Southeastern baseball program in the fall of 2013.

 The 2011 season was truly historic for Beck and the Fire.
 Beck won his 400th career game when Billy Glessner hit a walk-off RBI single versus Edward Waters College, on February 19th, in Lakeland.

-The Fire also set a school record with a 16-game home winning streak in 2011, which helped them make their first ever appearance in the NAIA National Rankings.
+The Fire set a school record with a 16-game home winning streak in 2011, which helped them make their first ever appearance in the NAIA National Rankings.
 The Fire jumped into the national polls at No. 23 in late March, before moving up two spots to No. 21, where they stayed for the next three weeks.

 In just their second season in The Sun Conference, SEU posted a 15-12 conference record, and earned the program's first spot in the conference tournament.
 The Fire was the tournament's No. 3 seed overall, and was eventually eliminated from the tournament by Embry-Riddle University, who was ranked No. 1 in the nation at the time.

 Southeastern then made even more school history, by winning the NCCAA D-I South Region Tournament.
 It was the program's first division one South Region title, and SEU went onto earn the No. 1 overall seed in the NCCAA D-I National Tournament.
 Southeastern finished ranked No. 3 in the nation for the second consecutive season, and ended the year with a 43-20-1 mark.